7 Essential ‘New World’ ERP Features & Capabilities Businesses Should Optimise

 We’ve also come across business who can submit their accounts via their software but it involves exporting data to excel and then uploading it to the HMRC, which is a rudimentary approach to handling Making Tax Digital

-The functionality we have added to our software to facilitate MTD compliance was rolled out to all of our existing customers free of charge; forming part of a standard upgrade process and you guessed everything is facilitated within the software with zero requirement to export to excel.
+The functionality we have added to our software to facilitate MTD compliance was rolled out to all of our existing customers free of charge; forming part of a standard upgrade process.
+Everything you need has been facilitated within the software with zero requirement to export to excel.

 While the above represents the most popular moves by our customers, we’ve also seen many take significant actions on costs and cash management to give them a strong financial footing through the crisis and beyond.
 Things like…